EU holding urgent talks on Greece-Turkey energy dispute | Times Leader

 By NICHOLAS PAPHITIS and SUZAN FRASER

-ATHENS, Greece (AP) — European Union foreign ministers prepared Friday for urgent talks on military tensions between Greece and Turkey as the neighboring countries’ navies continued a game of brinkmanship over eastern Mediterranean drilling rights.
+ATHENS, Greece (AP) — European Union foreign ministers were holding urgent talks Friday on military tensions between Greece and Turkey as the neighboring countries’ navies continued a game of brinkmanship over eastern Mediterranean drilling rights.

 Turkish President Recep Tayyip Erdogan said Turkey would press ahead with its search for oil and gas in the disputed waters until Aug.
 23 as planned.
 But following a phone call with German’s leader, he signaled that Ankara and Berlin had agreed to a “softening” of positions after that date.